 Exception 2: Home health, infusion, labs and dialysis

-Cigna for Health Care Professionals: To use this tool, you must be a registered user with precertification access.
+Cigna Healthcare for Health Care Professionals: To use this tool, you must be a registered user with precertification access.
 Once logged in, you will be able to look up precertification requirements under Useful Links > Precertification Policies.

 CHCP - Resources - Precertification: Click on the Complete List of Services to see which require precertification.
 This webpage also has a link to frequently asked questions related to precertification.